BitBurrow/BitBurrow.github.io/how-to-set-up-a-bitburrow-hub.md

 All of these should be run inside the container.

-1. Forward DNS from internet (on host):
+1. Forward DNS from internet (run on host):
     ```
     VMNAME=bitburrow
     lxc config device add $VMNAME udpdns proxy listen=udp:1.2.3.4:53 connect=udp:127.0.0.1:53